Skip to content

 H-1B Cap Gap Extension

-The H-1B Cap Gap Extension allows certain students with pending or approved H-1B petitions to remain in the U.S. in F-1 status until the H-1B start date , even if the OPT authorization and/or F-1 grace period would have otherwise expired before October 1.
+The H-1B Cap Gap Extension allows certain students with pending or approved H-1B petitions to remain in the U.S. in F-1 status until the H-1B start date, even if F-1 status or OPT authorization would have otherwise expired.

 Eligibility